Browse FAQ Topics

-If you have a specific magazine in mind, you can search for the title using the E-Journals Locator.
+If you have a specific magazine in mind, you can search for the title using the Journal Search.

 Here is a selection of databases you might find helpful when looking for magazine articles:

 Special interest and general magazines, literary and professional journals, children's and women's magazines and many other historically-significant periodicals.
 Includes Ladies' Home Journal, Harper's, and professional journals.

 Periodicals Index Online- Article citations in the arts, humanities and social sciences.
 Covers 40 languages and dialects, including English, French, German, Italian, Spanish and other Western languages.
 Includes bibliographic citations, but no abstracts.